Ambahm/Inventory-PERPRETUAL/README.rst

 **Adding New Item**

-.. class:: center
 | **Given** New items need to be added to inventory
 | **And**    Would like to add them
 | **When** Click the  *Add* button
-| **Then**  (I will be taken to a  screen to enter  information
+| **Then**  I will be taken to a  screen to enter  information
 Item Name, Serial Number, Description, Sizes Available, Quantity and Cost of item.
-Calculate purchase price (item Quantity purchased x cost) This will help to record Profit and Loss )
+Calculate purchase price (item Quantity purchased x cost) This will help to record Profit and Loss

 | **And**  The *Total Quantity* will be updated.